swisskyrepo/PayloadsAllTheThings/SQL Injection/BigQuery Injection.md

 # Google BigQuery SQL Injection

+> Google BigQuery SQL Injection  is a type of security vulnerability where an attacker can execute arbitrary SQL queries on a Google BigQuery database by manipulating user inputs that are incorporated into SQL queries without proper sanitization.
+This can lead to unauthorized data access, data manipulation, or other malicious activities.

 ## Summary